vrcalomino/product-receiver/Readme.md

 ## Run the project!

-I'd recommend running the whole project following the instructions of the Readme.
+I'd recommend running the whole project following the instructions of the main Readme.
 However, you can run this service alone.

 First you need to create an .env file with these credentials: